When looking for burial insurance with angina, it can be difficult to find the right carrier.

 Independent: An independent agent can offer several products from multiple insurance companies.
 There is no limit to the number of carriers an independent agency can represent.

-It puts the control into the client’s hands by offering a wide array of products from multiple carriers.
+Choosing an independent agent puts the control into the client’s hands by offering a wide array of products from multiple carriers.
 Essentially the agent can do the policy comparing on behalf of their client, saving them time and money.

 How Willamette Life Can Help